Harry Styles: 2019–2021: Fine Line

+In July 2019, it was reported that Styles was in early talks to play Prince Eric in the live-action Disney film The Little Mermaid (2023).
+He ultimately turned the part down for various reasons which included touring and wanting to pursue darker roles.
 "Lights Up", the lead single from Styles's second album, Fine Line, was released in October 2019, debuting at number three in the UK.
 The song featured a "soft-touch re-entry into the pop slipstream", according to music writer Jon Caramanica.
 Styles served as both host and musical guest on Saturday Night Live in November.
-The second single preceding Fine Line, "Adore You", was released in December, peaking at number seven in the UK and at number six in the US.
+The second single preceding Fine Line, "Adore You", was released in December, peaking at number seven in the UK and number six in the US.
 That month, Styles again guest-hosted The Late Late Show with James Corden.

 Fine Line was released on 13 December.
-The album was recorded at the Shangri-La studio in Malibu, California with the same production team behind Styles's debut album and featured a similar sound to Harry Styles while also incorporating elements of funk and soul.
+The album was recorded at the Shangri-La studio in Malibu, California, with the same production team behind Styles's debut album, and features a similar sound to Harry Styles while also incorporating elements of funk and soul.
 It received generally positive reviews from critics.
 The album peaked at number two in the UK and topped the US charts, breaking the record as the biggest sales debut from an English male artist in the US since Nielsen SoundScan began electronically tracking sales data in 1991.
 Rolling Stone ranked it at number 491 in their 2020 list of the "500 Greatest Albums of All Time".
-Five other singles, "Falling", "Watermelon Sugar", "Golden", "Treat People with Kindness" and the title track, were released from the album.
+Five other singles, "Falling", "Watermelon Sugar", "Golden", "Treat People with Kindness", and the title track, were released from the album.
 "Watermelon Sugar" became Styles's fourth UK top-ten single, peaking at number four, as well as his first number-one single in the US.
 A tour to support Fine Line, entitled Love On Tour, which was originally set to take place throughout 2020, was postponed until 2021 due to the COVID-19 pandemic.